minnaji6/east-se-Jacob-Tosie-Taulant/README.md

 This is the README.md for east-se-031422 phase-1 coding project.

-This work has been done by Tosia, Taulant, & Jacob.
+This work has been done by TosiE, Taulant, & Jacob.